Exam day

 Completing the exam

-Stations are clearly marked with consecutive numbers.
-You rotate through the 10 clinical stations in order, each one in a separate room or office.
-Your timetable and the exam invigilators will guide you from station to station.
+You rotate through the 10 clinical stations in order.
+Exam invigilators guide you from station to station.

 The clinical scenario is printed on a laminated sheet, attached by a lanyard under your seat.
-After this announcement: ‘You may now read the information sheet.’, you’ll have 3 minutes to read it and familiarise yourself with the scenario.
+After the announcement 'You may now begin reading', you have 3 minutes to read it and familiarise yourself with the scenario.
 The same information is available inside the station.

 When the bell rings, enter the station.
 You have 8 minutes to complete it.